Fort Frances: History

 On January 14, 2014, Resolute Forest Products announced that it planned to stop operations of the final paper machine and close out its operations in Fort Frances by the end of the month.

 On December 13, 2014, Tim Hortons filmed a commercial in Fort Frances.
 The commercial, which dubs Fort Frances "one of the coldest places in Canada", was shot at the local Tim Hortons.
 In the days leading up to the filming, yarn was seen covering trees, benches, etc. Workers had spent the night covering the interior of the restaurant with yarn and building a giant toque on the roof.
 For the day, the coffee was free.

 In August 2015 the Seven Generations Education Institute hosted the World Indigenous Nations Higher Education Consortium's (WINHEC) Annual General Meeting at the Nanicost Grounds for members attending from all over the world.

 Transportation

 There are three airports in the area, one of which is in the United States.
-The two local airports are for general aviation and other is a privately owned floatplane base.
+The two city airports are for general aviation and the other is a privately owned floatplane base.